jwinarske/rkboot/README.rst

   The primary purpose of this boot process is testing self-boot configurations in a situation as close as possible to self-boot, but without having to write to boot media.

-- two-stage USB boot using boot media: :command:`usbtool --call sramstage.bin --load 4000000 elfloader.bin --jump 4000000 1000`
+- two-stage USB boot using boot media: :command:`usbtool --call sramstage.bin --load 4000000 dramstage.bin --jump 4000000 1000`

-  This is functionally equivalent to the first, with the difference that sramstage does not unpack an embedded copy of dramstage (elfloader), which means that the build-process is slightly simpler and faster.
+  This is functionally equivalent to the first, with the difference that sramstage does not unpack an embedded copy of dramstage, which means that the build-process is slightly simpler and faster.

   This is useful for quickly testing dramstage changes related to boot medium handling.
 It is mutually exclusive with the next option:

-- two-stage USB boot with mask-ROM transfer: :command:`usbtool --call sramstage.bin --load 4000000 elfloader.bin --load 4200000 path/to/bl31.elf --load 100000 path/to/fdt-blob.dtb --load 280000 teststage.bin --jump 4000000 1000` (with the paths substituted for your system)
+- two-stage USB boot with mask-ROM transfer: :command:`usbtool --call sramstage.bin --load 4000000 dramstage.bin --load 4200000 path/to/bl31.elf --load 100000 path/to/fdt-blob.dtb --load 280000 teststage.bin --jump 4000000 1000` (with the paths substituted for your system)

-  This should run sramstage to initialize DRAM, load all payload files into DRAM, and finally jump to :output:`elfloader.bin` which will start BL31, which will give control to :output:`teststage.bin`, which should dump the FDT header as well as its contents in DTS syntax.
+  This should run sramstage to initialize DRAM, load all payload files into DRAM, and finally jump to :output:`dramstage.bin` which will start BL31, which will give control to :output:`teststage.bin`, which should dump the FDT header as well as its contents in DTS syntax.

   The primary use case for this boot process is testing any changes related to payload handoff, especially for small payloads.

   You can use an (uncompressed) kernel image instead of teststage, though beware that mask-ROM-based transfers are rather slow.
 Instead it is recommended to use the following:

-- three-stage USB boot without compression: :command:`usbtool --call sramstage.bin --run usbstage.bin --load 100000 path/to/fdt-blob.dtb --pload 280000 path/to/kernel/Image --pload 4200000 path/to/bl31.elf --load 4000000 elfloader.bin --start 4000000 4102000`
+- three-stage USB boot without compression: :command:`usbtool --call sramstage.bin --run usbstage.bin --load 100000 path/to/fdt-blob.dtb --pload 280000 path/to/kernel/Image --pload 4200000 path/to/bl31.elf --load 4000000 dramstage.bin --start 4000000 4102000`

   This will use faster bulk transfers to copy the payload into memory.
 Note that neither this nor the previous boot process can use an initcpio, since compression is needed for framing.

-- three-stage USB boot with compression: :command:`usbtool --call sramstage.bin --run usbstage.bin --load 4400000 path/to/payload-blob --load 4000000 elfloader.bin --start 4000000 4102000`
+- three-stage USB boot with compression: :command:`usbtool --call sramstage.bin --run usbstage.bin --load 4400000 path/to/payload-blob --load 4000000 dramstage.bin --start 4000000 4102000`

   Note that usbstage can use stdin instead of a file by specifying '-'.